andrew-medrano/scraping_agent/README.md

-# Tech Transfer Scraper
+# Tech Transfer Pipeline

-A Python-based web scraper that extracts technology transfer listings.
+A complete pipeline for scraping, summarizing, and embedding technology transfer listings from Carnegie Mellon University's Flintbox platform.

 ## Overview

-This scraper uses Playwright and AgentQL to navigate and extract data from CMU's technology transfer website.
-It captures details about each technology listing including titles, descriptions, patent information, and publication dates.
+This pipeline consists of three main components:
+1. **Scraper**: Extracts technology listings from CMU's Flintbox
+2. **Summarizer**: Generates AI summaries and teasers for each technology
+3. **Embedder**: Creates vector embeddings for semantic search

 ## Setup